Disability in Ghana: Mental Illness

 Out of a population of over 21.6 million, 650,000 Ghanaians have some type of acute mental disorder.
 An additional 2,166,000 have a moderate mental disability.
 Ghana provides only three psychiatric hospitals throughout the country to help those who have a mental disability.
 Also, for inpatient care there are 7 inpatient units (in general hospitals and clinics) and 4 community residential units.

 Ghana is said to be "the most religious society in the world" (Religion in Ghana), with 96% of the population identifying with a particular spiritual belief.
 Mental illness is seen as caused by curses or demons.
-The only perceived solution to this problem is through spiritual healing, like prayer, with only minimal medical help such as through medication.
+The only perceived solution to this problem is through practices like prayer, forced starvation and beatings, with only minimal medical help such medication given.

 Prayer camps for the mentally ill

-Ghana has religious institutes, known as Prayer camps, that replace hospital care for individuals with disabilities and other serious health issues.
-People with any mental illness are kept there against their will, suffer beatings, and are starved and chained.
-They receive only insignificant treatment and care.
+Ghana has religious alternative medicine institutes, known as Prayer camps, that replace hospital care for individuals with serious neuropsychiatric illness.
+People are often kept in these facilities against their will and then tortured by the staff.
+They receive only insignificant medical treatment and care.

-A 2016 Yale University study showed that both prayer camp prophets and staff and psychiatric hospital mental health professionals show interest at the idea of collaboration.
+A 2016 Yale University study showed that both prayer camp staff and psychiatric hospital mental health professionals show interest at the idea of collaboration.
 Specifically, prayer camp staff are interested in help with the provision and use of medication, as well as improving the hygiene and infrastructure of prayer camps.
-However, prayer camp staff are highly opposed to medical explanations of mental illness, instead preferring spiritual and traditional explanations, while mental health and medical staff are concerned with the practice of extended chainings and fastings.
-Furthermore, despite the importance of long-term medication use in patient recovery, prayer camp staff only endorse its use over short periods.
+However, prayer camp staff are highly opposed to medical explanations of mental illness, instead preferring supernatural explanations, while the mental health and medical staff are concerned with the frequent use of torture.
+Furthermore, despite the importance of long-term medication use in patient recovery, prayer camp staff only endorse medication use over short periods.